 Today’s Other Readings:

 Our Strength Is in Him

 Verse 5 begins, “Blessed is the man whose strength is in You …” God is not looking for those who are self-sufficient and think they have it all together.
 He is looking for those who recognize their own need and put their faith and trust in Him!

-Here in verses 1-7 Paul meets a group of men who believed in God, in fact, they probably had a desire to live righteously since they had responded to the message of John the Baptist which was a call to repentance.
+Here in Acts 19.1-7 Paul meets a group of men who believed in God, in fact, they probably had a desire to live righteously since they had responded to the message of John the Baptist which was a call to repentance.
 But Paul recognized that they didn’t understand the gospel and were not saved.